Olympics-Japan to ease state of emergency, focus on Games spectators | Health

 Prime Minister Yoshihide Suga called on the Japanese public to watch the Olympics on TV to avoid spreading the virus, saying it was crucial to avoid any rebound in COVID-19 cases at the Games, due to start on July 23 after being postponed last year.
 "The important thing is to continue with our policies with a sense of urgency to prevent the spread of infections.
 At the same time we must keep up our vaccination efforts to prevent the collapse of the medical system," he told a news conference.

 Polls have shown most Japanese people remain wary about the possibility that the Games will spread infections, particularly as vaccination rates are still lower than in other wealthy countries.
 Suga said on Thursday that the vaccination of over-65s was likely to be completed by the end of July.
-The seven prefectures would keep the lower level restrictions until July 11 to prevent a rebound in infections.
+IOC HAS 'FINAL SAY'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)